LiemEldert/LiemEldert/README.md

 ## Some projects I've been working on lately:

 ### BetterMSA
-BetterMSA is a browser extension to add features to Blackbaud's MySchoolApp, which is a common LMS used in many independent schools.
+* BetterMSA is a browser extension to add features to Blackbaud's MySchoolApp, which is a common LMS used in many independent schools.
-Unfortunently, it fails to meet a lot of expectations.
+* Unfortunently, it fails to meet a lot of expectations.
-BetterMSA originated as a really simple script that I made after one of my trans friends asked me if there was a way to remove their deadname from the site completetly.
+* BetterMSA originated as a really simple script that I made after one of my trans friends asked me if there was a way to remove their deadname from the site completetly.
-Unfortunently, there is no easy way to do this, and involved parental consent which is something that isn't possible for people in unsupportive families.
+* Unfortunently, there is no easy way to do this, and involved parental consent which is something that isn't possible for people in unsupportive families.
-But I've widened the scope to include other features that I hope to get working soon like schedule improvements and better ways to visualize assignments.
+* But I've since widened the scope to include other features that I hope to get working soon like schedule improvements and better ways to visualize assignments.

 ### Quark
 Quark is a simple 3d WebGL renderer I wrote for a school project.